 Letters of Recommendation

-Applicants must submit at least two letters of reference from individuals who can speak to their capacity to succeed in an intensive, cohort-based learning environment.
+Applicants must submit two letters of reference from individuals who can speak to their capacity to succeed in an intensive, cohort-based learning environment.
 These references can either be academic or professional.
+Please note, only two letters of recommendation can be uploaded (a third letter of organizational sponsorship must be uploaded in lieu of a third letter of recommendation; see next section).

 Because we believe that an organizational commitment is essential for individual learning and skill application, all applicants must submit an organizational sponsorship letter, written by either your immediate or area supervisor, that endorses your attendance in the Executive Program and commits the organization to supporting your learning.
 This means, at minimum, that the organization authorizes: